Emilio Martínez (footballer, born 1981)

-Emilio Damián Martínez (born 10 April 1981 in Concepción) is a Paraguayan former footballer.
+Emilio Damián Martínez (born 10 April 1981 in Concepción) is a Paraguayan former professional footballer.
 He last played for Club Sport Colombia in Paraguay.

 Martinez was part of Paraguay's silver medal-winning team at the 2004 Olympics.
 He was red-carded in the gold medal match.

 International career

-On 4 August, before the Summer Olympics began, he played in a preparation game against the Portugal of Cristiano Ronaldo in the city of Algarve, resulting in a 5–0 defeat.
+On August 3, 2004, ahead of the Summer Olympics, he played in a preparation game against the Portugal U23 team, including Cristiano Ronaldo, in the city of Algarve, resulting in a 5–0 defeat.